• 0

 How long should my raised bed be?

-The best length for a raised bed is under 2 meters.
-This is because anything longer means you've got a long walk to get around them and you'll inevitably start taking shortcuts by jumping over the bed which is dangerous.
+Anything longer means you'll have to walk a long distance to get around it, and you'll inevitably start taking shortcuts by jumping over the bed, which is dangerous.

-As a rule, any raised beds over 2 meters long will need braces.
+As a rule, any raised beds over 2 meters long need braces.
 I always advise internal braces on all raised beds over 1 meter in length.
 This is because the soil is really heavy, and the pressure on the walls of a raised bed when the soil gets wet can be incredible.
 Bracing helps strengthen the raised bed.

 If you're going over 2.5 meters in a one-piece raised bed, you should really be looking at railway sleepers and steel ties, as these are strong enough for really long raised beds.